How to beat exam stress

 With exams under way, it’s likely you’re experiencing more stress and anxiety than usual.
 This is completely normal.

-Here are five effective ways to manage this hectic time.
+Here are seven effective ways to manage this hectic time.

 1. Shake it